junjiebalatero/junjie_go_upload_any_files/README.md

 # A webserver that can upload any files

-# Already compile in Windows and the code could be compile in any unix
+# Already build in Windows and the code could be build in any unix

 # junjie_go_upload_any_files